fe-jan-23-Breaking-Bad-Code/product_catalog/README.md

-# Nice Gadgets Stack Masters 👌
+# Welcome to Nice Gadgets store! 👌

-Welcome to Welcome to the Nice Gadgets Stack Masters website!👌, an online shop where you can explore and purchase a wide range of phones, tablets, and accessories.
+Welcome to the Nice Gadgets store!👌, an online shop where you can explore and purchase a wide range of phones, tablets, and accessories.
 This project was developed by our team with the goal of providing a seamless shopping experience for gadget enthusiasts.

 ## Project Description
 The project is a comprehensive online gadget shop called NICE GADGETS.
 It consists of a frontend, backend, and a database, all working together to provide a seamless shopping experience for users.